 The easiest solution against aging of the population is of course population growth.
 However, population cannot grow more globally, even if it physically could in Estonia.
 Estonia is part of a larger cultural field, where having children is now a deliberate choice, not an accident or unavoidable thing.
 That is well and good.
 Childbirth must indeed be an awaited event, not an accident.
 A child raised in a family that is ill prepared to raise them, is raised with risk and hardship.
 Growing up in poverty by the way, increases a Finnish child's risk of engaging in crime by three times (no data about Estonian children).

 We take the position that it's better if a relationship broke in civil ways, as opposed to life forcing people together while they grit their teeth.
 A single parent must be capable of surviving while raising a child.
-With the question of how single parent survive and raise their kids (or don't), we suggest one should ask from people more competent in the topic, for example Feministeeriumist might point at knowledgeable sources.
+With the question of how single parents survive and raise their kids (or don't), we suggest one should ask from people more competent in the topic, for example the folks at Feministeerium might point out useful sources.

 Others have already done worthwhile things in this field.
 Compensation upon becoming a parent is a reasonable programme.
 Child support money in Estonia, is unfortunately trolling people, as well as welfare support.
 The aliments compensation fund is a reasonable thing, again.